samblenny/hd1b_other/neodgm_kr/README.md

 1. Make sure you have a working Go compiler, Imagemagick, and a bash shell

-2. Run the svg sprite generators: `go run sprites.go`
+2. Run the svg sprite generator: `go run sprites.go`

 3. Run the svg to png converter: `./makeSpriteSheet.sh`